Sonny & Cher's Greatest Hits

 Sonny & Cher's Greatest Hits is the second compilation album by American pop duo Sonny & Cher, released in 1968 by Atlantic/Atco Records.

 Album information

-The album was released in 1968 and did not enter the album charts.

 Sonny & Cher's Greatest Hits contained Sonny and Cher's hit songs from their three studio albums and their soundtrack album Good Times.

-It contained "Plastic Man", written by Bono and previously released as a single in 1967.
+It includes "Plastic Man", written by Bono and previously released as a single in 1967.
 Like the previous compilation, it didn't contain their first hit "Baby Don't Go" released on the Reprise Records label.

+At the time of its release, the duo were experiencing a resurgence of popularity.
+Cash Box noted that this resurgence coincided with the release of "The Beat Goes On" and the present compilation in 1967.
+Despite this, the album did not appear on any charts.

 The original Sonny & Cher's Greatest Hits compilation album remains unreleased on compact disc, but has since been available as a digital download on music sites such as Spotify.